zicht/z/res/doc/roadmap.md

     > *This will possibly utilize the PropertyPath component of Symfony 2.2.
 So Z will upgrade to run on the 2.2 branch*

- +  `$(env.root)` and such will be replaced by `$(env:root)`, which is syntactical sugar for `$(env[env].root)`.
-This eliminates the `select('env')` call in the setup of the commands.
-This way, other dynamic configuration can be used in the future.
-The 'select' call will be deprecated and removed in 1.2, so usage of `env.property` will be wrapped in a separate declaration, which will trigger an E_USER_DEPRECATED message.
+ +  `$(env.root)` and such will be deprecated, so usage of `env.property` will be wrapped in a separate function as a convenience, which will resolve to `envs[target_env].root`, and it will trigger an E_USER_DEPRECATED message.
+    As such, all 'set' definitions using 'env' will be deprecated as well, internally rewriting them to 'target_env'.
  +  The plugins will be removed from the default installation of Z and become a composer suggestion for the tool.
 It will get its own version tree and history, and be removed from releases of Z altogether.
 Possibly the plugins will gain their own repository.
- +  The shell will be configurable per command line, syntax yet to be decided.
-Probably there will be a separate shell factory which can be used to specify the shell, so that any plugin can provide the actual shell to use in a command, such as:

-    ```
-    - Command         @ env.remote(env)
-    - Local command   @ "/usr/local/bin/zsh"
-    - Query           @ "/bin/mysql"
-    ```

-    In the above examples, env.remote(env) would yield something like 'ssh user@host'.

- +  The standard plugins will be removed from Z and published as a separate repository, so changes in plugin implementation will not affect Z versions.
+ +  An additional "assert" will be added to tasks, which will cause a RuntimeException to be thrown if the assertion fails.
+The assertion is called after 'unless' evaluation, which is right after the execution of the "pre" section, and right before the "do".

 # version 1.2 #